prestodb/tempto/README.md

 Note that the machine running the framework and tests does not have to be the same as the machine or set of machines running your SQL on Hadoop database.
-For example, typical configuration is
+For example, typical configuration is:
 * the framework and tests running on a Jenkins slave
 * tested application cluster is running on separate machines and is accessed over network